-Oscar-winning director William Friedkin’s SORCERER hit theaters 45 years ago this summer in the wake of the STAR WARS juggernaut, and so the timing could not have been worse for this thrilling, underrated jungle adventure that I have grown to love.
+Oscar-winning director William Friedkin’s SORCERER hit theaters the summer of ’77 in the wake of the STAR WARS juggernaut, and so the timing could not have been worse for this thrilling, underrated jungle adventure that I have grown to love.

 A reworking of the 1953 French film THE WAGES OF FEAR based on Georges Arnaud’s novel LE SALAIRE DE LA PEUR, Friedkin’s SORCERER reunited the controversial EXORCIST director with his amiable THE FRENCH CONNECTION star Roy Scheider, himself white-hot off his starring turn in JAWS and a high-profile cameo in MARATHON MAN opposite Dustin Hoffman.
 The minimal cast was rounded out by Bruno Cremer, Francisco Rabal, and Amidou as a quartet of criminals from disparate backgrounds who team up to transport highly volatile nitroglycerin across 200 miles of the treacherous South American jungle for an American oil company.

 Because of a seismic shift in audience appetites, SORCERER debuted in the summer of ’77 to mixed reviews and disappointing box office.
 In terms of mass appeal, the damage to SORCERER and other serious dramas and genres was inestimable as films like Friedkin’s were steamrolled by George Lucas’ rollicking Sci-Fi fantasy, which (along with Steven Spielberg’s JAWS) changed the rules of Hollywood and influenced the general public’s palate for big-screen entertainment.